-Josh Yount, a litigation partner in Mayer Brown’s Chicago office and a member of the firm’s top-ranked Supreme Court and Appellate practice, focuses his practice on appellate litigation, class certification defense, and securities law.
+Josh Yount, a Litigation & Dispute Resolution partner in Mayer Brown’s Chicago office and a member of the firm’s top-ranked Supreme Court & Appellate practice, focuses his practice on appellate litigation, class certification defense, and securities law.
 With experience successfully representing a wide variety of businesses, he offers clients sophisticated legal analysis, careful strategic thinking, and vigorous advocacy.

 In his appellate work, Josh has briefed and argued appeals in numerous federal and state courts.
 He also has assisted clients with trial and post-trial strategies to develop and preserve arguments for appeals.
 Josh’s work has been instrumental in achieving significant successes for major corporate clients in the U.S. Supreme Court and other appellate forums.